Careca (footballer, born 1943)

-Jesus Carlos da Silva (born 26 September 1943), better known as Careca, is a Brazilian former professional footballer who played as a goalkeeper.
+Jesus Carlos da Silva (26 September 1943 – 29 June 2026), better known as Careca, was a Brazilian professional footballer who played as a goalkeeper.
 He was part of Brazil’s squad for the 1975 Copa América.

 Career

 Revealed in the Democrata-SL, at Atlético Mineiro he became the goalkeeper with the lowest average number of goals conceded, with 90 goals in 166 matches.

-Internacional career

 Careca was part of the Brazil national team squad that competed in the 1975 Copa América, when players from Minas Gerais mostly formed the team.

+Death

+Careca died of lung cancer on 29 June 2026, at the age of 82.